Skip to content

 How can I manage my periods?

 Your SMA has probably made intimate personal care from your parents and others a necessary part of your life.
-As you get older and your body changes, like many people, you might feel more self-conscious about the way your body looks and you might not like others seeing you unclothed.
+As you get older and your body changes, like many people, you might feel more self-conscious about the way your body looks.
+You might not like others seeing you unclothed.
 You need to trust and feel comfortable with the person who helps you.

 Like any woman who has periods, you have the option of using towels, tampons or period pants.
-What people use is down to personal preference and what works for them – women often try different options as well as different brands to find out.
-If you find it difficult to change your towel / tampon / pants yourself then you’ll need someone to help you.
-You would need to change your towel / tampon roughly every four hours, so you may need more visits to the toilet than usual and more personal care support during your periods.
+What people use is down to personal preference and what works for them.
+Women often try different options as well as different brands to find out.
+If you find it difficult to change your towel, tampon or pants yourself, you will need someone to help you.
+You would need to change your towel or tampon roughly every four hours.
+This means you may need more visits to the toilet than usual and more personal care support during your periods.

-At some point most women will experience cramps / pain when they have their period.
+At some point most women will experience cramps or pain when they have their period.
 Here are some ways to help relieve this:

 • Dress comfortably, avoid tight clothes